• Skip to primary navigation

 The ingredients for these Pumpkin Hong Kong Egg Tarts can be found at your local grocery store.
 There are no hard-to-find ingredients here!

-For the Flaky Crust
+Flaky Crust

-• All Purpose Flour: you will only need to use simple all-purpose flour for this dough.
+• All-Purpose Flour: you will only need to use simple all-purpose flour for this dough.

 • Unsalted butter: the butter is what gives the dough its crumbliness and flakiness that we all love.